Winston-Hsiao/shortlink/README.md

 To view URL's stored in the database:
 1. run `rails console`
 2. once in the Rails console run `ShortenedURL.all` to return all ShortenedURL objects
+3. run `exit` to exit the rails console.

 Below is an example entry in the database.
 ```